Buying A Residential Property In Bermuda

 Because of this, only the most wealthy and influential can buy properties in Bermuda.
 Locals often find renting a more affordable alternative and most believe they won’t be able to own a home.
 The government has restricted real estate sale and purchase involving foreign buyers in an effort to make things easier for locals.
 It is yet to be seen if restricting sale to non-Bermudian individuals.

 There are a number of additional expenses involved in property transactions, including stamp duties, permits, and legal fees.
 Buyers and sellers need to hire legal professionals to navigate through the different laws in place.
 Buyers and sellers will also need to hire professional real estate agents, who will charge a hefty fees for every transaction.
+In addition to that, you’re required to have a nominal amount of home warranty information; real estate agents will not tell you that.
 The real estate market in Bermuda is very different from the market in other countries so you need the services of local real estate agents to make a good deal.

 - You Can’t Buy More Than One House